mlua-rs/rlua/README.md

 There are also some more general things that need to be done:

-    * More fleshed out Lua API, things like Table metatables and exposing the registry.
+    * More fleshed out Lua API, things like custom metatables and exposing the registry.
     * MUCH better API documentation, the current API documentation is basically non-existent.